Updated on: 11/14/2019

 This Emphasis is of particular note because new Boating-Under-the-Influence laws have gone into effect and can twist offenders’ lives up in the following ways:

 - Boating-Under-the-Influence is now a gross misdemeanor, punishable by a maximum fine of $5,000 and 364 days in jail.

 - Officers who suspect a given pilot may be a few sheets to the wind can now give those a breath or blood test to determine possible impairment.

 - The authorities can now cite vessels involved in accidents they did not witness and hold negligent and reckless boaters accountable.

 In the past such Emphasis Weekends produced a total of 450 Boating-Under-the-Influence arrests, 67 of which were from 2013.

 Harbor patrol has produced a convenient pdf of regulations that all boats need to comply with in order to be seaworthy (or lakeworthy).
 Be sure to review it prior to your weekend’s aquatic activities as it answers all sort of common boating questions like who has right-of-way in various situations.

-Davis Law Group only represents victims of drunk driving and drunk boating collisions.
+The Washington personal injury attorneys at Davis Law Group only represents victims of drunk driving and drunk boating collisions.
 People need to be held responsible for their actions, and we aim to help harmed individuals recover from the carelessness of others.